 After you trigger the action, a link to review the new Transcoding Flavors generated for the new media becomes available on the Flavors tab.

 Click on Processing – Click here to review to see the transcoding process.
-You can then review the new Transcoding Flavors, and approve or cancel your selection...
+You can then review the new Transcoding Flavors, and approve or cancel your selection.

 Click Approve Replacement.
 All current flavors are replaced when you approve the replacement or click Cancel Replacement to cancel your actions.